ManyaChdry/RASA-HealthBot/Progess.md

 **In the initial meetings , we all four introduced ourselves to each other and decided to come up with an idea on which we are going to build a chatbot .**<br>
-  **After one or two day , we discussed our ideas in DSM and then we came up on this conclusion that we will build a chatbot on "Weather report" , and we started following**  [this](https://youtu.be/xu6D_vLP5vY) and we assigned 2-3 days to each of us  to watch this tutorial and **install rasa**
+  **After one or two day , we discussed our ideas in DSM and then we came up on this conclusion that we will build a chatbot on "Weather report" , and we started following**  [this](https://youtu.be/xu6D_vLP5vY) and we assigned 2-3 days to each of us  to watch this tutorial and **install rasa**.<br>

+ Everyone of us faced problems in installing rasa
    <hr>